capturethefoundry/sut/README.md

 Hmmm...
 I would start with examining at the interface... there are two problems there.
 Oh, and typos, there's quite a lot of it.

 There's probably nothing wrong with the contract addresses, so I wouldn't advice changing anything there... maybe something around the swapping functionality, or the depositing?
-Oh, I forgot to mention, I think the exploit uses BNB instead of WBNB... the contract probably needs to accept BNB
+Oh, I forgot to mention, I think the exploit uses BNB instead of WBNB... the contract probably needs to accept BNB.

 Also, pay attention to your command line as it'll tell you about the issues you need to rectify.
 Fix the issues one at a time and you'll be fine!